-Is Megyn Kelly Hosting The GOP Debate?
-The Seventh Event Will Be Hosted By Fox News Once Again
+Is Megyn Kelly Hosting The Seventh GOP Debate?

 There's a moment Americans have been waiting for since the very first presidential primary debate back in August.
 No, it's not an announcement that front-runner Donald Trump is ending his campaign run, although some might still hold onto that small glimmer of hope.
 With the inundation of candidate debates week after week, viewers are naturally waiting for another chance to see news anchor and political commentator Megyn Kelly to ask the questions.
 And with a Fox News debate around the corner, how can you not wonder: Is Megyn Kelly hosting the seventh GOP debate?